tyl-99/player-detector/README.md

 ## Model Architecture

+The model used in this project is a combination of YOLOv5m for detection and DeepSort for tracking.

+### YOLOv5m

-The model used in this project is YOLOv5m, which is part of the YOLO (You Only Look Once) family of models.
-YOLOv5m is a medium-sized version of the YOLOv5 model, designed for a balance between speed and accuracy.
+YOLOv5m is part of the YOLO (You Only Look Once) family of models.
+It is a medium-sized version of the YOLOv5 model, designed for a balance between speed and accuracy.

-### Key Components of YOLOv5m:

-- **Backbone**: The backbone is responsible for extracting essential features from the input image.
-YOLOv5m uses CSPDarknet53 as its backbone, which is a variation of Darknet53 enhanced with Cross Stage Partial (CSP) connections to improve learning and reduce computational cost.
+- **Backbone**: CSPDarknet53, which extracts essential features from the input image.
-- **Neck**: The neck of the model aggregates features from different stages of the backbone to construct feature pyramids.
-YOLOv5m uses PANet (Path Aggregation Network) for this purpose, which helps in enhancing the feature maps for better object detection.
+- **Neck**: PANet (Path Aggregation Network), which aggregates features from different stages of the backbone.
-- **Head**: The head of the model is responsible for predicting the bounding boxes, objectness scores, and class probabilities.
-YOLOv5m uses an anchor-based approach, predicting bounding boxes at three different scales to detect objects of various sizes.
+- **Head**: Predicts bounding boxes, objectness scores, and class probabilities at three different scales.

+### DeepSort

+DeepSort (Deep Simple Online and Realtime Tracking) is used for tracking the detected players across video frames.
+It uses a combination of motion and appearance information to track objects reliably.

+- **Kalman Filter**: For predicting the position of the tracked objects.
+- **Hungarian Algorithm**: For data association between detections and tracklets.
+- **Feature Extractor**: A pre-trained CNN that extracts appearance features for each detected object, helping to distinguish between different players.

+### Combined Architecture

+1. **Detection with YOLOv5m**: The YOLOv5m model detects players in each frame, providing bounding boxes and class probabilities.
+2. **Tracking with DeepSort**: The DeepSort tracker assigns a unique ID to each detected player and tracks them across frames using motion and appearance information.
+3. **Team Color Separation**: The detected players are highlighted with ellipses below each player, using their dominant team colors to distinguish between different teams.

 ### Advantages of YOLOv5m: